fommil/luddcam/README.md

 dtoverlay=vc4-kms-dsi-waveshare-panel,4_3_inch
 ```

+Unfortunately the backlight cannot be turned off entirely, but we try to dim it as much as possible.
+I think this might be the biggest contributor to power usage; I'm able to get about 3 hours on a planetary camera taking 10 second exposures with a 5amp / 120g usb power bank, and almost 12 hours with a larger 20amp / 250g bank.

-Another option is the [Waveshare Game HAT](https://www.amazon.co.uk/dp/B07G57BC3R) which has less screen resolution but has integrated controls, and can run off a battery.
+Another option is the [Waveshare Game HAT](https://www.amazon.co.uk/dp/B07G57BC3R) which has less screen resolution but has integrated controls, and can run off a battery (although it won't last very long).
 However, it's not very weather resistant, so may need a custom 3d case to lock it down a bit further.

 # Installation

+This assumes that you already have a Raspberry Pi 4b (or higher) that is relatively up to date.

-Download [the latest release](https://github.com/fommil/luddcam/releases) "Source code (tar.gz)" and type
+Download [the latest release](https://github.com/fommil/luddcam/releases) "Source code (tar.gz)" to your raspberry pi and type

 ```
 tar xf luddcam-*.tar.gz